Vishal8700/Quizzel/README.md

 ## Contributing

 We welcome contributions to Quizzel!
 If you would like to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## Collaboration

-This project was developed in collaboration with [Verve Bridge](https://vervebridge.com), combining our expertise to create an exceptional quiz application.

 ## Demo Video